nuertey/Nuertey-DHT11-Mbed/README.md

 An ARM Mbed application that illustrates how a NUCLEO-F767ZI can be connected to a DHT11 Temperature and Humidity sensor and values output to an LCD 16x2 display, all mocked-up via a breadboard.
-This allows us to periodically obtain temperature and humidity readings.
+This allows us to periodically obtain temperature and humidity readings and also present the graphed results via a python MQTT dashboard.

-Furthermore, the application continuously blinks 3 10mm external LEDs connected to various I/O ports at different frequencies.

-And lastly, the application employs PWM output pins on the NUCLEO-F767ZI to vary the intensity of 3 other 10mm LEDs according to an on-the-fly calculated sawtooth waveform pattern and, precomputed triangular and sinusoidal waveform function values.
-Essentially,
-the values of said waveforms are scaled and used as the duty cycle in driving, dimming, and brightening the 10mm LEDs.

 ![alt text](https://github.com/nuertey/RandomArtifacts/blob/master/climate_dashboard_1.jpeg?raw=true)
 ![alt text](https://github.com/nuertey/RandomArtifacts/blob/master/climate_dashboard_2.jpeg?raw=true)